Learning Physics at Future $e^-e^+$ Colliders with Machine: Benchmark Study

 \item QCD radiation and hadronization will deform and smear the parton-level FW spectrum.
 To understand this better, one can split the FW moments into self- and inter-correlation parts, $i.e.$,

 The two terms in Eq.~(\ref{eq:pi}) represent such a splitting also, but at parton level instead.
-The self-correlation of visible particles makes a universal contribution
+The self-correlation of the visible particles makes a universal contribution

 to all-$l$ FW moments in each event.
 Its magnitude is an anti-measure of the democracy of allocating visible energy among these particles, and is irrelevant to their spatial distribution inside the detector.
 With more particles (e.g., because of stronger QCD radiation) and fairer energy allocation, this contribution will be reduced.
-In Fig.~\ref{fig:FW1}, the orange lines represent such a contribution from two jet ancestral partons.
+In Fig.~\ref{fig:FW1}, the orange lines represent such a contribution from two jet ancestral partons with the same energy.
 If the parton showing is turned on, these orange lines will be shifted downward.
-This effect results in damped tails for the FW spectra in Fig.~\ref{fig:FW2j}, and ensures the FW moments to be infrared-safe.
+This effect results in damped tails for the FW spectra in Fig.~\ref{fig:FW2j}, and ensures the FW moments to be infrared- and collinear-safe theoretically.